100% SATISFACTION GUARANTEE

 Where did the Italian Navarro family come from?
 What is the Italian Navarro family crest and coat of arms?
 When did the Navarro family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Navarro family history?

 Spelling variations of this family name include: Mavica, Maurizi, Maurizzi, Maurizio, Maurici, Maurovi, Murigia, Navarrini, Navarro and many more.

-First found in Bologna (Bononia) in Emilia where it is the capital of the province of Bologna.
+First found in Bolgna (Latin: Bononia), the largest city and the capital of Emilia-Romagna Region.
 The famous University of Bologna was founded in the 11th century, by the 13th century the student body was nearly 10,000.
 Dante and Petrarch studied there.
 Tisso was tried there for 1564 for writing satirical poems.
 Bologna naturally, is famous for its sausages.
 But many noted scholars were born there.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time was in itself a family honor.

 This web page shows only a small excerpt of our Navarro research.
 Another 218 words(16 lines of text) covering the years 1229 and 1675 are included under the topic Early Navarro History in all our PDF Extended History products.

 More information is included under the topic Early Navarro Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were: